You may hate every minute of your training, but you shouldn’t quit. You will suffer now but you will live the rest of your life as a champion.

 Certification is often required to work as a personal trainer.
 Recognized certifications include those offered by the American Council on Exercise (ACE), the National Academy of Sports Medicine (NASM), and the National Strength and Conditioning Association (NSCA).

-How to Write a Cover Letter for Personal Trainer
+Cover Letter for a Personal Trainer

 Making a great cover letter for a personal training resume is an essential part of the application process.
 A cover letter provides employers with an opportunity to demonstrate your identity and suitability for the role.